-John R. Riedman, one of our directors, is Chairman of, and holds an equity interest greater than ten percent (10%) in, Riedman Corporation, the landlord under a lease agreement with one of our subsidiaries, as tenant, with respect to office space in Rochester, New York.
-In 2011, the lease provided for payment of annual rent of \$272,496 for a five-year period commencing January 1, 2011.
+John R. Riedman, one of our current directors, is Chairman of, and holds an equity interest greater than ten percent (10%) in, Riedman Corporation, the landlord under a lease agreement with one of our subsidiaries, as tenant, with respect to office space in Rochester, New York.
+The lease provides for payment of annual rent of \$272,496 for a five-year period commencing January 1, 2011.
+Mr. Riedman is not standing for re-election to the Board.